10 Facts About The Ringed Tree Boa

 Source: iNaturalist user Diana Fuentes – CC BY-SA 4.0

-The ringed tree boa is a multicoloured snake, which can manifest in numerous colours of the rainbow within the same location.
-Orange is the typical colour, with the signature rings being a slightly darker shade.
+The ringed tree boa is a multicoloured snake, which can display numerous colours of the rainbow within the same location.
+Dull orange is the most common colour, with the signature rings being a slightly darker shade.
 Some are a much more vibrant orange, with vivid blotches resembling sizzling patches of lava on their back.
 There’s also grey versions, interspersed with brown.

 Then you have almost everything inbetween – eternally varying combinations of orange, brown and grey, with even patches of pink occasionally popping up (see here).
 This species is a herper’s dream, as while some are duller, others are fabulously colourful, and searching for the coolest morph could take a lifetime.